Come travel off the beaten path in Nafpaktia, Greece. On delightful day trips from Nafpaktos, discover hidden gems of nature, culture, and community.

 When you book or purchase through some links, Spotlight Sojourns may earn a small commission at no extra cost to you.
 Thanks for using our affiliate links!

-Rugged nature and tight-knit community define Orini Nafpkatia (Ορεινή Ναυπακτία), better known as Mountainous Nafpaktia.
+Rugged nature and tight-knit community define Orini Nafpkatia (Ορεινή Ναυπακτία), also known as Mountainous Nafpaktia.

 The Nafpkatia Mountains encompass dense forests, deep gorges, and green valleys.
 Rivers, streams, and waterfalls flow through the verdant landscape.